lroquec/cicd-jenkins-ec2/README.md

 6. Configure SonarQube in Jenkins.
 7. Run the pipeline to automate the CI/CD workflow for the Python web application.

-## Notes
-- The pipeline assumes a network is needed for communication between `myapp` and Selenium for testing.
-- Adjust environment variables as necessary for your project.
-- Ensure Docker and Docker Compose are installed on all Jenkins agents used for this pipeline.

 ## Troubleshooting
 - **Container Issues**: Check if containers are properly stopped and removed in the `Tear Down Containers` stage.
 - **EC2 Deployment**: Ensure EC2 has access to Docker and the appropriate ports are open in the security group.
 For this you can use the CloudFormation template at